makrai/notes/goddard94-sem-lex-univ.md

   morphemes drawn from an ordinary language: it is rather an artificial, extra-linguistic syntax devised and imposed by the analyst

-### 5. Expressive Equivalence of NSMs.
-The NSMs derived from various languages
+### 1.1.5 Expressive Equivalence of NSMs

+* The NSMs derived from various languages will have the same expressive power
- will have the same expressive power.
-Any simple proposition expressible in an NSM based on `L_1` will be expressible in an NSM based on `L_2`
+* Any simple proposition expressible in an NSM based on `L_1` will be expressible in an NSM based on `L_2`

-### 6. Principle (VI): the linguistic exponents of semantically primitive meanings
+### 1.1.6 The linguistic exponents of semantically primitive meanings in

- in different languages can be placed into one-to-one correspondence
+different languages can be placed into one-to-one correspondence

- * differences like allolexy and part-of-speech membership; see section 2.1 and chapter 17)
+* differences like allolexy and part-of-speech membership; see section 2.1 and chapter 17
 * entails that the exponents of semantic primitives in different languages share a common set of combinatorial properties

-### 7. Strong Lexicalisation Hypothesis.
-Every semantically primitive meaning can
+### 1.1.7 Strong Lexicalisation Hypothesis

-  be expressed through a distinct word, morpheme or fixed phrase in every language
+* Every semantically primitive meaning can be expressed through a distinct word, morpheme or fixed phrase in every language
-  * it sometimes happens that the same form serves as an exponent of different primitives, although their distinct syntactic frames make it appropriate to recognise polysemy
+* it sometimes happens that
+  the same form serves as an exponent of different primitives, although their distinct syntactic frames make it appropriate to recognise polysemy
   * in this volume the term 'polysemy' is used to cover both homonymy and the situation of related meanings
 * an exponent of a semantically primitive meaning may be _formally complex_, including elements which function elsewhere as full morphemes (These points are dealt with more fully in section 2.1.)
 * a semantically primitive meaning will always be expounded by means of specifically lexical material — be it a bound morpheme, a lexeme or a fixed phrase (or phraseme); to put it another way, that the linguistic exponents of primitive meanings will always be 'segmental signs'
 * corner cases
   * Goddard (1989) floated the idea that the imperative construction could be taken as the true universal exponent of the notion of 'wanting', if it turned out that lexical equivalents for WANT were lacking in some languages
-    * Evans (this volume) and Chappell (this volume) consider the possibility that the PART OF notion is not lexicalised in Kayardild and Mandarin, but might be expressible through an inalienable possession-type grammatical construction
+  * Evans (this volume) and Chappell (this volume) consider the possib that the PART OF notion is not lexicalised in Kayardild and Mandarin, but might be expressible through an inalienable possession-type gramm const
   * 'modifying' (such as LIKE or VERY) might lack a distinct lexical identity if a language possessed a set of portmanteau morphemes (Evans, this volume)
   * a primitive meaning may have no exponent at all, neither lexical nor grammatical (Hale, this volume)
 * at this early stage of investigation into lexical and semantic universals it seems methodologically sounder to provisionally adopt the Strong Lexicalisation Hypothesis
 * Lyons (1977:331-332) applies a distinction
   * _Formal universals_ concern the principles by which sense-components are combined to yield the meanings of lexemes;
   * _substantive universals_ concern the identity of semantic components
   * the most extreme form of substantive universalism, that "there is a fixed set of semantic components, which are universal in that they are lexicalised in all languages
   * that is precisely the thesis to be tested in the present work

 ## 1.2 literature on semantic and lexical universals in the 20th century